Clinical Psychology Training Programs at Brown: A Consortium of the Providence VA Medical Center, Lifespan, and Care New

-The Brown Clinical Psychology Training Program began in 1975 as a joint effort through Butler Hospital and the Providence VA Medical Center.
-The training program functions as a consortium and is composed of eight training sites including Butler Hospital, the Department of Veterans Affairs Medical Center, E.P.
-Bradley Hospital, Memorial Hospital of Rhode Island, The Miriam Hospital, Rhode Island Hospital, Brown's Center for Alcohol & Addiction Studies, and Women & Infants Hospital.
-Each of these training sites is administratively independent, but each site contributes faculty, financial support, and other resources to the Training Program.
+The Clinical Psychology Training Programs at Brown began in 1975 as a joint effort through Butler Hospital and the Providence VA Medical Center.
+The training program functions as a consortium and is composed of eight training sites including Butler Hospital, the Providence VA Medical Center, E.P.
+Bradley Hospital, Memorial Hospital of Rhode Island, The Miriam Hospital, Rhode Island Hospital, Women & Infants Hospital, and Brown.
+Each of these training sites is administratively independent, but each site contributes faculty, financial support, and other resources to the Clinical Psychology Training Programs.
 Each site has at least two appropriately trained and experienced psychologists who have input into the governance and policies of the training program.

-The Training Committee, under the leadership of Elizabeth McQuaid, PhD, ABPP, Director of the Clinical Psychology Training Consortium, is the central coordinating body of the Clinical Psychology Internship Training Program and Postdoctoral Fellowship Training Program’s policies and goals.
-Admission principles and procedures, awarding of stipends, assignment of trainees for training and supervision, quality control of the training experience, and evaluation of trainees’ performance are uniform at all sites and administered by the Training Committee.
+The Training Committee, under the leadership of Elizabeth McQuaid, PhD, ABPP, Director of the Clinical Psychology Training Programs at Brown, is the central coordinating body of the Clinical Psychology Internship Training Program and Postdoctoral Fellowship Training Program policies and goals.
+Admission principles and procedures, dtermination of stipends, assignment of trainees for training and supervision, quality control of the training experience, and evaluation of trainees’ performance are uniform at all sites and administered by the Training Committee.
 It is policy that the training office retains an electronic copy of all Clinical Psychology Internship Training Program and Postdoctoral Fellowship Training Program alumni files indefinitely.